 The finale for the evening was Green Parakeet (10th/Dove in McAllen).

 Overnight at Texas Inn in Pharr - same hotel that masqueraded as an ABVI in last year's booking.
-Decent low cost option close to interstate.
+Decent low cost option close to the interstate.

 A brief visit to Estero Llano Grande got me a visible singing Tyrranulet, the same Least Grebe on Ibis Pond but I didn't wander around.
-I was looking for info on Easter Screech-Owl that I ultimately didn't act upon.
+I was looking for info on Eastern Screech-Owl that I ultimately didn't act upon.

 I made the trek to South Padre Island via detour north of Los Fresnos which netted me 3 White-tailed Hawks.
 South Padre Island: Indigo Bunting, Black-and-white Warbler, Red-eyed Vireo, Lincoln's Sparrow, Summer Tanager, Orchard Oriole.
 Red-breasted Merganser at boardwalk, heard Clapper Rail.
 Otherwise the usual suspects.
 A second Valley Land Fund visit netted Summer Tanager, Ruby-throated Hummingbird female, House Wren, Kentucky Warbler.
 I had to wait 40 minutes to see that Kentucky.
 The next time I was there I got it within 30 seconds.

 Salineno Dump Road/Falcon Cutoff Road was thankfully dry and mostly quiet but stopping to ID an Ash-throated Flycatcher (the call helped), I also got Pyrrhuloxia and singing Bewick's Wren.
-On to Falcon Heights where along the entrance road for the state park that runs alongside the county park fence line I got several Lark Sparrows and one or two Bullock's Orioles, despite nearby mowing.
+On to Falcon Heights where along the first section of the entrance road for the state park that runs alongside the county park fence line I got several Lark Sparrows and one or two Bullock's Orioles, despite nearby mowing.
 In Starr/Falcon County Park I did fairly well: quite a few Lark Sparrows and Scissor-tailed Flycatchers, Hooded Orioles building nest inside a light fixture, Western Kingbird, Vermilion Flycatchers, Cactus Wren (but it's favorite agave stalk blew down), Curve-billed Thrasher.
-Kettle of Swainson's Hawks emphasized the ongoing raptor migration.
+A kettle of Swainson's Hawks emphasized the ongoing raptor migration.
 I decided not to visit Falcon State Park because Black-throated Sparrow was the only additional thing needed at that point.